 Several years later, while serving a life sentence in prison, Watson was approached incognito by Susan LaBerge, Rosemary La Bianca’s daughter.
 After she had built a relationship with him, she told Watson who she was, that she was a Christian, and that she had forgiven him for the cold-blooded murder of her mother and step-father.

 Susan’s example eventually led to Watson’s conversion.
-Watson shared his testimony with my friend, Tim, and it led to Tim’s conversion as well.
+Watson shared his testimony with my friend, Ron, and it led to Ron’s conversion as well.
 What motivated La Berge to extend such lavish forgiveness to the man who brutally murdered her family?
 God forgave her when she was his enemy, and God’s lavish forgiveness motivated her to extend the same grace to her enemy, Tex Watson.

 I was a Christian for several years before I understood this.
 Like so many, I assumed that God sent his Son to die for me because he liked me.
-Therefore, I was only motivated to do the same—love and forgive my spouse when I liked her not when she was enemy.
-I assumed God’s love in the same way that I assumed my mother’s love.
-Therefore, I had little appreciation for it.
+Therefore, I was only motivated to love and forgive my spouse when I liked her, not when she was an enemy.
+I assumed God’s love in the same way that I assumed my mother’s love, and therefore, I had little appreciation for it.
 But when I saw that God sent his Son to die for me when I was a reviled enemy, everything changed.

 That is why Jesus instructed his disciples, “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven…You, therefore, must be perfect as your heavenly Father is perfect” (Matthew 5:43-44, 48).